Who is OC Energy?

 - Once this is created your new retailer will then be able to change your meter and provide you with a retail plan.

-- Remember, you will receive two invoices; one from the alternate retailer for the retail component, and one from OC Energy for the Market Meter Tariff of your supply.
+- Remember, you will receive two invoices; one from the alternate retailer for the retail component, and one from OC Energy for the applicable Distribution Tariff component of your supply.

 OC Energy are happy to assist with this change of retailer process.
 Feel free to contact us by calling 1300 49 40 80 or emailing email@example.com